What is a co-operative

 You can buy multiple shares, but it won’t increase the strength of your vote.

-A non-trading cooperative can’t give financial returns to its members.
+A non-distributing co-operative can’t give financial returns to its members.
 This rule applies to returns or distributions on surplus or capital.

-It can still trade and make a profit, but cannot distribute these profits to its members.
+It can still trade and make a profit but cannot distribute these profits to its members.
 It can only use the profits to expand or improve on their primary activities.
-A non-trading cooperative can operate either with share capital, or without.
+A non-distributing co-operative can operate either with share capital, or without.

-A non-trading cooperative with share capital has to follow additional rules for buying or selling shares.
-These additional rules are included in the model rules as Rules 13 through 23.
+A non-distributing co-operative with share capital must follow additional rules for buying or selling shares.
+These additional rules are included in the model rules as rules 16 through to 23.

 The rules must specify the shares’ nominal value.

-You need at least 5 proposed members to form a cooperative.
+You need at least 5 proposed members to form a co-operative or a lesser number if approved by the Office of Fair Trading (OFT).
 This becomes the primary level of your membership structure.